Bukhara, what to see in the jewel of the Silk Road

 Painting of the ancient city of Bukhara

 Despite invasions from the Mongols to the Russians, Bukhara managed to maintain its identity and medieval layout, which is why its historic center was declared a UNESCO World Heritage Site.
-Today, visiting Bukhara is like opening a door to that legendary past, walking through the same corridors that thousands of people have walked for centuries.

 Un antiguo Caravanserai en Bujará, Uzbekistán